 Summit Station/Halfway House

-Station stops were located approximately every five miles.
-They were rest stops, restaurants, restrooms, and sometimes hotels.
+Station stops were located approximately every five miles, combining rest stops, restaurants, restrooms, and sometimes hotels.
 In 1860, Summit Station began its service.
 However, it was more commonly called Half-Way House due to its location halfway between Virginia City and Carson City.
 The station sat on the border of Ormsby County, now Carson City, and Lyon County.

 Summit Station was a polling location in 1861 but not large enough to warrant a post office or newspaper.
 The station was active until 1866 when it was relocated to Mound House.